Technology Equity Grant

 An email notification will be sent by the outcome notice date, as advertised on the website.

-Payments will be made by EFT to your nominated bank account within 7 days of acceptance date.
+Payments will be made by either EFT to your nominated bank account or as an electronic voucher to your nominated emailing address.
+Payments will be made within two weeks of the HECS-HELP census date.

 Register your bank details via online administration.